ItsYaBoiSimonx/pwnNGL/README.md

 $ git clone https://github.com/ItsYaBoiSimonx/pwnNGL
 ```

-- If you find ANY issues with this program after you've tried it yourself, don't be afraid to make a pull request or dm me on telegram @StraightSW!
+- If you find ANY issues with this program after you've tried it yourself, don't be afraid to make a pull request or dm me on telegram, @StraightSW 🎉

 <p align="center">
   <img src="Images/txs6c7XSyG.png"/>
 </p>

 <h2 align="center">
-    Just as a warning, I am not responsible for anything you do with this project.
+    ‼ Just as a warning, I am not responsible for anything you do with this project ‼
     <br>
     Have fun with it, just not too much.
 </h2>